AbcAeffchen/pictor/README.md

 ## Features

 - Random pixels of different shades of a single fixed color.
-- (planned) Random pixels of different shades of the full spectrum.
+- Random pixels of different shades of the full spectrum.
 - (planned) Colormap: Use a Bitmap image to get the color from.
 - (planned) Adjustable shade intensity.
 - (planned) Adjustable randomness.